 This new distinct mechanism is being exploited by Neuro-Bio to develop exciting new drugs to treat Alzheimer’s disease.
 Neuro-Bio can also measure t14 in blood and is developing this biomarker as a companion diagnostic.

 The disruptive approach of Neuro-Bio has:

-- Identified the subset of cells vulnerable in Alzheimer’s Disease (AD)
+- Identified the subset of cells vulnerable to Alzheimer’s Disease (AD)

-- Explained the reason for why they are prone to degenerate
+- Explained the reason they are prone to degenerate

 - Identified the key pivotal toxic peptide (‘T14’) driving this process